dwilliams27/team-in-a-box/README.md

 Create a cloudflare account to be able to deploy workers

 ### MongoDB
-Create a mongo account and spin up a free tier db
+- Create a mongo account and spin up a free tier db
-You will also need to create a mongo atlas app.
-Put the app id in the .env file Will also need to enable api key based login in the mongo atlas app
+- Create a mongo atlas app
+- Give it permission to write and read to everything
+- Create a username/password combo
+- Will need to add `readAndWriteAll` roles to all tables

 ### Slack
 Make a slack app